sander/hierarchical-deterministic-keys/feedback.md

 ## Feedback on proof of association

-This feedback is based on a information on “proof of association”, which is closely related to the high level requirements related to Wallet Trust Evidence (WTE) and Attribute Combined Presentation (ACP).
+This feedback is based on information on “proof of association”, which is closely related to the high level requirements related to Wallet Trust Evidence (WTE) and Attribute Combined Presentation (ACP).
 The information is also valuable to the design of HDK.

 To summarise the feedback:

-- The proof of association proposal introduces one useful WSCD security requirement, and two WSCD security requirements that are too complicated for the European Digital Identity Wallet.
-    - Only the proposed InCertWSCD (ICW) requirement should be mandatory for WSCD certification.
-    - The proposed SameWSCD1 (SW1) requirement should be optional for WSCD certification.
-Instead, HDK enables a similar objective without the complexity of SW1.
-    - The proposed SameWSCD2 (SW2) requirement should be optional for WSCD certification.
-We have not yet seen a solid use case.
-- The proof of association proposal consequentially introduces a solution with too complicated WSCD instructions.
-Only the generation and deletion of attested device keys, and the basic operations with these keys are necessary.
-The wallet application can build upon these device keys the necessary WTE keys and other keys.
-Using HDK, issuers and readers can derive the necessary associations without the need for proof of association.
+- The proof of association proposal puts too many requirements and functions in scope of the WSCD, introducing significant WSCD availability and certification risk.
+The proposal addresses the availability risk by including a “distributed WSCD” architecture similar to HDK, but this insufficiently addresses the certification risk.
+Instead, the WSCD should only be responsible for the generation and deletion of attested device keys (ICW), and the basic operations with these keys.
+Other requirements (SW1, SW2) can be met in the Wallet Instance with sufficient security, as demonstrated with HDK.
-- The proof of association proposal, if fully implemented with ICW+SW1+SW2, has consequences for interoperability and for WSCD implementation cost.
-    - Since the proof of association is only defined for multiplicative key blinding, only ECDH-MAC could be implemented using HDK.
-However, HDK requires the WSCD to support “full Diffie-Hellman” with the device key, which cannot be met with SW2.
-    - If the proof of association would also be defined for additive key blinding, also EC-Schnorr (EC-SDSA and EC-SDSA-opt) could be implemented using HDK.
-Note that EC-Schnorr is unsupported in mdoc.
-    - It is not possible to implement the proof of association with EdDSA using HDK, because the algorithm includes hashing the original public key.
-Note that EdDSA is not agreed by SOG-IS so it would be difficult to certify a WSCD for EdDSA within the EU.
-    - Implementing ECDSA using HDK or another scalable approach would require one or more patent licenses, incurring risk and cost to WSCD implementers.
-    - Implementations that do not use HDK or a similar approach would be expensive, since they would require either:
-        - Cryptographic modules with native key blinding support, which no existing solutions have.
-        - Generating dedicated one-time-use keys within the cryptographic module, which limits the ability to store many documents, and which may create a bad user experience.
+- Requirement SW2 to create proof of association is not essential to a secure wallet ecosystem and should be optional.
+If it is implemented, more work is needed to enable plausible deniability.
+- The proposal is only practically applicable with interoperability for ECDH-MAC and ECDSA.
+With ECDSA, association forgery attacks and patent risks require extra attention.

 ### Context